 fi

-COPY --from=builder /builder/docker-entrypoint.sh /usr/local/bin/docker-entrypoint.sh
+COPY /builder/docker-entrypoint.sh /usr/local/bin/docker-entrypoint.sh

 RUN chmod +x /usr/local/bin/docker-entrypoint.sh